SkylineCommunications/dataminer-docs/connector-help/connector_help/IRT DVB-T TX.md

 On each of these pages, monitoring parameters are available.
 Some pages also have subpages for the A and B exciters, transmitters, and amplifiers.

 There are also **Configuration** and **Events Configuration** subpages available.
-The latter allow you to define which events from the device to the connector in the form of traps.
+The latter allow you to define which events from the device are sent to the connector in the form of traps.
 When these traps are received, the relevant parameters are updated with the trap value.

 There is also a **Polling Configuration** page, where you can define the polling intervals for the following groups of parameters: